SteveDidero/Employee-Database/README.md

     6. git fetch
     7. git status
 4. **add_employees.txt**
   * Text file with employee information to be added to the company database.
-Information is as follows:
+Information is as follows (separated by commas with no spaces):
-    1. Employee ID
+    1. Employee ID (7 digits: ex.
+0001234)
-    2. Name
+    2. Name (First and Last name: ex.
+Jim Smith)
-    3. Gender
+    3. Gender (F, M, or N)
-    4. Birthdate
+    4. Birthdate (MM/DD/YYY: ex.
+10/13/1970)
-    5. Email Address
+    5. Email Address (@gmail.com: john54@gmail.com)
-    6. Phone Number
+    6. Phone Number (xxx-xxx-xxxx: 301-555-9876)
-    7. Mailing Address
+    7. Mailing Address (3722 Turkey Road)
     8. Position
     9. Department
-    10. Salary
+    10. Salary (include $ and commas: ex.85,000)

 ## Instructions to run a program from the command line
 1. Provide a file to be created and written to save employee data.
 2. Select the task to be completed from the following options: